 To delete calculated measures, drag and drop them to the Data Catalog.

-If you remove any measure that is part of the calculated measure from the insight, the calculated measure and measures derived from it are also removed.
-Analytical Designer displays the following message above the Configuration section.
+If you remove any measure that is part of the calculated measure, the calculated measure and measures derived from it are also removed.

 You send regular emails to your customers.
 You want to know how many of these emails are not delivered to the customers' inboxes each year.